routdk/takehome-data-eng/README.md

 - I did not know merge does not exist in Postgres.
 Postgres's `INSERT ON CONFLICT` syntax was a learning for me.

+### Time Spent

+- Setup and Code Development (3 hrs or so, was not doing continuously)
+- Thought process on architecture and analytics usecase (was doing async while not sitting infront of laptop)
+- Readme (1 hr)
+- I referred documentation/google etc as on when needed for syntax and errors.